trailofbits/deepstate/README.md

 ## Trophy case

-DeepState has not yet been applied to many targets, but was responsible for finding the following confirmed bugs (serious faults are in bold):
+We have not yet applied DeepState to many targets, but it was responsible for finding the following confirmed bugs (serious faults are in bold):

 - https://github.com/Blosc/c-blosc2/issues/93
 - https://github.com/Blosc/c-blosc2/issues/94